 The relaxing benefits of Healthy Mind virtual headsets have been proven in the field of idiopathic scoliosis surgery (Assaker, 2020):

 - 40% reduction in pre-operative anxiety;

 They have also been proven in the perioperative management of children.
 Indeed, the use of Healthy Mind headsets has allowed an anxiety reduction for young patient and parents (Marsac, 2019) :

 - 57% decrease in the child’s preoperative anxiety;

 - 57% decrease in the anxiety of the accompanying parent.

 In short, hospital techniques to relax a child have many benefits: entertainment, psychological preparation for the medical act, better understanding of the care course… They also reduce the need to take pre-operative medication and relax the accompanying parent, who will then be able to reassure the hospitalized child.
 Among the techniques presented in this article, virtual reality medical hypnosis is also used to relax hospitalized adults.
 Thus, virtual reality headsets for patients are already used in some french hospitals.

 - Lopes-Junior.
-L-C. (2020).
+L-C et al. (2020).
 Effectiveness of hospital clowns for symptom management in paediatrics: systematic review of randomised and non-randomised controlled trials.
 British Medical Journal, 371(4290), pp. 1-10.

-- Marsac L. (2019).
-Evaluation of a virtual reality headset in the prevention of perioperative anxiety in children.
-Congress of the French Society of Anesthesia and Resuscitation (SFAR).
+- Marsac, L. et al. (2019, september).
+Evaluation of a virtual reality headset in prevention of peri operative anxiety in children [Poster session].
+61st Congress of the French Society of Anesthesia and Intensive Care, Paris, France.